 It has been estimated that about 15 people out of every 100,000 suffer from erotomania; however, this figure is likely to be an underestimate as those who suffer from the condition tend to avoid becoming involved with psychiatric services.

-Erotomania can exist as a primary condition (ie exist on its own in the absence of any other psychiatric condition) or it may be secondary to coditions such as schizophrenia and bipolar disorder.
+Erotomania can exist as a primary condition (ie exist on its own in the absence of any other psychiatric condition) or it may be secondary to conditions such as schizophrenia and bipolar disorder.

 A major factor that may contribute to its development is thought to be a childhood which involved being rejected, abandoned or feeling unloved.
 However, because the condition is, comparatively speaking, so rarely seen within the world of psychiatry and psychology more research is needed.